Speciality

 Transforming old or unwanted tattoos into artwork you'll genuinely love.
 Expert assessment, honest advice.

-Manchester & Salford · From £140/hr · Free photo assessment
+Manchester & Salford · £140/hr · Free photo assessment

 A Second Chance for Your Skin

-A cover-up replaces an old tattoo with something new — using strategic design, colour theory, and layered realism to completely conceal the original.
+A cover-up replaces an old tattoo with something new — using strategic design, colour theory, and layered realism, designed to hide the original within a new piece.
 It's not about hiding a mistake; it's about creating a piece you're proud to show.

 Cover-ups require more planning than fresh tattoos.
 The old ink's colour, density, size, and placement all affect what's possible.
 That's why I always start with a thorough photo assessment — I'll tell you honestly what can be achieved before you commit.